API Security · Browser-side encryption

 Considered

 Quietly confident.
 Substantive.
 Modern, but not trendy.
-Designed to age well across a decade of audits.
+Designed to age well.

 The buyer